flexgrid2vec: Learning Efficient Visual Representations Vectors: Architecture: flexgrid2vec

 \section{Architecture: \textit{flexgrid2vec}}

 We propose, \emph{flexgrid2vec}, an algorithmic framework for visual representation learning.
 It aims to learn CNN features through a novel GCN architecture.
 We consider an image $I$ as a grid-graph $G = (V, E)$ that consists of a set of nodes (image patches) and edges.
-The node coordinates and edges distances are flexible, i.e., dynamically changing from an image to another. \textit{flexgrid2vec} converts this grid-graph into a discriminative feature vector $f(I)$, as follows:
+The node coordinates and edges distances are flexible, i.e. dynamically changing from one image to another. \textit{flexgrid2vec} converts this grid-graph into a discriminative feature vector $f(I)$ as follows:

-where, $E(v)$ denotes the edges of the current node and $\varphi(v,e)$ is a GCN network that aggregates the CNN features from the neighbour nodes bases on the grid connecting edges $E$.
+where $E(v)$ denotes the edges of the current node and $\varphi(v,e)$ is a GCN network that aggregates the CNN features from the neighbour nodes based on the grid connecting edges $E$.
 Table \ref{notations} lists the used notations.
-The $\varphi(v,e)$ is implemented to compute $H \in R^{n\times b}$, the nodes embeddings considering different edges attributes as in Eq. \ref{g_embd}. \textit{flexgrid2vec} includes three main steps: \begin{enumerate} \item Grid-graph construction. \item Feature extraction through multiple CNNs. \item Embeddings learning via GCN. \end{enumerate}
+The $\varphi(v,e)$ is implemented to compute $H \in R^{n\times b}$, the node embeddings considering different edge attributes as in Eq. \ref{g_embd}. \textit{flexgrid2vec} includes three main steps: \begin{enumerate} \item Grid-graph construction. \item Feature extraction through multiple CNNs. \item Embeddings learning via GCN. \end{enumerate}